SpeedCodeNpo/ng-exercises/README.md

 ### Assignment hint :
 - Use the 'ngClass' directive.
 - - ngClass is suitable for handling multiple classes on a condition
-- - Also FYI, it is usefull when the addition/removal of classes is dependent on data that is dynamically and frequently changing.
+- - Also FYI, ngClass is usefull when the addition/removal of classes is dependent on data that is dynamically and frequently changing.

 ### Solution for this assignment:
 - The solution branch can be found using this link:
 - GitHub:  https://github.com/SpeedCodeNpo/ng-exercises/tree/card-20230516-1220-s
-- Stackblitz:  xxx